enkidevs/curriculum/lua/lua-core/events-intro/flexible-event-system-in-lua.md

 ## Revision

-Richie wants to write a program that will take a snapshot when he wants to.
+Richie wants to write a program that will take a snapshot when he presses a specific combination of keys.
 What type of signal should he use? ???

 - Key presses
 - Timer Events